 However, for me personally this picture has two meanings.
 Firstly, it is a metaphor for the passing of time, still alive Soviet mentality and a reminder that this issue has been around for a long time.
 And secondly, these invisible people may stay invisible and there may be nobody to remember them after all.
 It could be that a picture might be the only proof of their existence.

-See more photos from Jadwiga's project, as well as the final projects from other photographers in his course, at the LCC MA show, open from 10 AM to 5 PM, Monday to Saturday, from January 15 to 23, at the London College of Communication.
+See more photos from Jadwiga's project,as well as the final projects from other photographers in his course, at the LCC A show, open from January 15 to 23, at the London College of Communication.